Is this program for me?

 - Comprehensive Exam or Master’s Thesis

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, approved degree plan.
-For the most current sample degree plan, please contact Program Lead Dr. Sheng Kuan Chung.What can I do with my degree?
+For the most current sample degree plan, please contact Specialization Lead Dr. Sheng Kuan Chung.What can I do with my degree?

 An M. Ed. in Curriculum & Instruction - Art Education prepares professionals to work in various roles such as school district educators, art directors and directors of community art organizations.